melky-melk/brats-rewrite/README.md

 so i went inside generative and took their requirements-dev, and colated it in the monai-requirements.txt

-download using `pip install -r monai-requirements.txt` if you are still having issues try pip install monai['all']
+download using `pip install -r monai-requirements.txt` if you are still having issues try pip install monai['all'] this should install all the generative files and the readers

-using the new isc you need to reinstall CUDA and torch since a new update came out that makes the previous nvidia drivers incompatible
+using the new isc you need to reinstall CUDA and torch since a new update came out that makes the previous nvidia drivers incompatible with torch 2.1.0

 `pip install torch==2.0.1+cu118 torchvision==0.15.2+cu118 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu118``